web-deps/odom/docs/api/component/component.md

 ### `id`

 The ID of the component.
-In HTML components, it is set via the `id` attribute of a `<meta>` tag.
+In HTML components, it is set via the `id` attribute of a `<meta>` tag or the [`options`](../create-component/create-component.md#options).
 In JS components, it is set on `options`.
 If you have not set this property, it is automatically generated.
-The ID is used for uniquely identifying `scope` of a component for styling and eventListeners purposes.
-It is also used for caching a component and `styles`.
+The ID is used for uniquely identifying the component for styling, adding eventListeners, caching and more.

 > **Note**: If you have not set the `id` explicitly, it will not be used for caching purposes.
-Therefore, settiing `id` on a component guarantees caching.
+Therefore, setting `id` on a component guarantees caching.

 ### `parseMarkup`